-A race called the Lincolnshire Handicap was first run over two miles at Lincoln in August, 1849 and continued for more than 100 years.
-It was taken over by Doncaster in 1965 following the Lincoln course’s closure.
+The Lincolnshire Handicap was first run over two miles at Lincoln in August 1849 and continued for more than 100 years.
+Doncaster took it over in 1965 following the Lincoln course’s closure.

 But Doncaster is by no means confined to two races, however stand-out.

-Whilst, after more than four hundred years of racing, the St. Leger is undoubtedly still the highlight of Doncaster’s year, throughout the racing calendar there is a full programme, with flat racing in the summer and jumping action all winter.
+Whilst, after more than four hundred years of racing, St. Leger is undoubtedly still the highlight of Doncaster’s year, throughout the racing calendar, there is an entire programme, with flat racing in the summer and jumping action all winter.

-And Doncaster has been innovative, for example in 1992 when it staged the first ever Sunday meeting on a British racecourse, when a crowd of 23,000 turned up despite there being no betting.
+And Doncaster has been innovative, for example, in 1992 when it staged the first-ever Sunday meeting on a British racecourse when a crowd of 23,000 turned up despite no betting.

 Doncaster promises a hospitality experience to remember, showcasing stunning scenery against a spacious and ultra-modern Grandstand.